patrickshim/medals/README.md

 # medals
 Website for medals store

-This project is for practicing git
+This project is for practicing git/github